 Over the course of their grant tenure, Principal Investigators Karen Poulos, M.D. and Amy Ursano, M.D. will seek to expand their mental health services—including diagnostic evaluations, psychological testing, and psycho-educational consultation and assessment to children and families in North Carolina.

 The UNC Psychiatry Pediatric Behavior Clinic recognizes the importance of family, school, and community, and aids each child’s full potential by addressing their emotional, physical, intellectual, cultural, and social needs.
 The weekly outpatient clinic provides care to over 100 children and their families; with Foundation funding, that number will only increase!

 As a leader in our local and regional mental health initiatives, The Foundation of Hope is committed to funding several community organizations focused on mental illness in children, adolescents, women, and families.
 Each year we highlight several of these groups for their extraordinary efforts on behalf of our most vulnerable neighbors.
-In 2016, we honored:
+This year, we honor:

 Vets to Vets United pairs rescued dogs with wounded military veterans suffering from PTSD, traumatic brain injury, depression, or other mental illness.
 In 2016, we were able to raise the $10,000 needed to rescue and train four additional dogs to pair with four additional veterans.
 That’s eight lives changed.
 Eight lives saved.
 And it’s thanks to you.